SEvans85/Trello-Project/README.md

 Export Trello contains to Excel Spreadsheet

 How to
-Example Entry: Card - Kubernetes - Foundations of kubernetes - Udemy Course Example under above Card: 7/6/24 [3] [S] Learnt about Ingress and how it incorporates with AWS and other cloud providers Example under above Card: 8/6/24 [3] [K] Continuing to learn more about ingress and other services associated with kubernetes, also spending time to learn more about networking in Kubernetes
+Example Card Entry: Foundations of kubernetes - Udemy Course Example under above Card:
+7/6/24 [3] [S] Learnt about Ingress and how it incorporates with AWS and other cloud providers Example under above Card:
+8/6/24 [3] [K] Continuing to learn more about ingress and other services associated with kubernetes, also spending time to learn more about networking in Kubernetes

 All combinations of DD/MM/YY should work
 [n] = Number of hours spent on task
 [K] Knowledge, [S] Skill, [B] Behaviour

-Clone the Repository:
+STEPS

 1. git clone this repo